merlinthered/sublime-rainmeter/README.md

    a basic skin skeleton
 4. Refresh Rainmeter so it recognizes the new skin

+**Tip:** If you want to create a new skin that isn't located directly in the skins folder, you can enter the path to the new folder you want to create (relative to the skins folder).
+In this case, the path and all subfolders will be created and the ini file will get the name of the last folder.
+For example, if you want to create a new skin called "Twitter" in *Enigma/Sidebar/Reader*, enter `Enigma/Sidebar/Reader/Twitter` as the skin's name.
+The *@Resources* folder and its subdirectories will only be created if there is no *@Resources* folder yet.

 If you just want to create a new ini file, try the "New Skin File" command.
 It will just open a new buffer and insert the skin skeleton.
 The same skeleton is also available as a snippet called `tskin`.